StPaulStylee/100DaysOfCode/README.md

 # R2D5 - 3/31/2018
 I finished an introductory chapter where you are introduced to the versy basics of C# - nothing too useful for me here except that fact that I am getting good practice at some of the features Visual Studio has to offer.
 So definitely not time wasted.

+# R2D7 - 4/2/2018
+I learned about exception handling as well as some cool stuff about program flow - loops basically.
+This is all fundamental stuff but its useful to see how it's implemented in C# and the unique quirks it has.